MCPI-Revival/docs/docs/Reborn/Other_Mods.md

+# Other Mods

-This page is an index of publicly released mod and patches for [MCPI-Reborn](MCPI-Reborn "wikilink"), it does not include Reborn's built-in mods or forks of Reborn.
-It is sorted into groups of author (if multiple authors worked in it, it goes under all authors), with the mods (ignoring leading \`lib\`) then the patches (both sorted alphabetically).
+This page is an index of publicly released mod and patches for [MCPI-Reborn](Introduction.md), it does not include Reborn's built-in mods or forks of Reborn.
+It is sorted into groups of author (if multiple authors worked in it, it goes under all authors), with the mods (ignoring leading `lib`) then the patches (both sorted alphabetically).
 The binary provides is not guaranteed to be the most recent.

-most mods have been broken in 3.0.0, but they can be fixed by doing the
+Most mods have been broken in 3.0.0, but they can be fixed by doing the following:
-following:

 TODO: put the actual fixing process here

-### basedSkeleton
+## basedSkeleton

 \- libmy-tile.so: a stand-alone fork of TheBrokenRails my-tile patch, [data](https://github.com/basedSkeleton/my-tile), [binary](https://github.com/basedSkeleton/my-tile/releases/download/1.0.0/libmy-tile.so)

-### Bigjango
+## Bigjango

 \- libcake.so: adds cake (made Isak and Nobody), [data](https://discord.com/channels/740287937727561779/740287938453045401/1078558047875629156),